Biking on Jekyll Island, Georgia

 Watch the sunrise from your oceanfront room, and then take an early morning walk on the beach to look for seashells just steps from the resort.
 After breakfast onsite at ECHO, jump on a bicycle and begin exploring the more than 20 miles of paved bike paths on the island.

-Take in an early morning round of golf.
-The King and Prince golf course is located on the north side of St. Simons Island, not at the resort, but transportation is provided.
-The King and Prince course cuts through picturesque marsh, so if you tend to hook the ball, bring a few extras, and let the gators have your lost ones.
+Or, play a round on the King and Prince golf course on the north side of St. Simons Island.
+The course cuts through a picturesque marsh, so if you tend to hook the ball, bring a few extras, and let the gators have your lost ones.

-On the way home, stop by Mallery Street and the Pier Village for a Chicken Swiss sandwich and a beer from Brogen's.
+Before going back to the resort, stop by Mallery Street and the Pier Village for a Chicken Swiss sandwich and a beer from Brogen's.
 Play some corn hole while you wait for a seat upstairs on the deck where you can see the St. Simons Island Pier, and the comings and goings of the downtown area.

 If you aren't golfed out, walk a few blocks to the Neptune Park Fun Zone for some mini-golf or just to climb on the playground.